Ryan is currently studying for his master's degree in systems engineering at Drexel University, participating in several discussions weekly.

 Interconnectedness as a Concept

-Systems engineering builds on that interconnectedness by saying, not only do these parts work together, but if one of them is exposed to a certain condition, it will affect the other piece as well.
-This is vital for larger projects, and ties nicely into the multidisciplinary aspects of systems engineering.
+Systems engineering builds on that interconnectedness.
+Not only do parts in a system work together, but if one of them is exposed to a certain condition, it will affect the other pieces as well.
+This is vital for larger projects and ties nicely into the multidisciplinary aspects of systems engineering.
 If one of these parts is made of a less-than-ideal material, it can break.
-This in turn affects the first piece, and the integrity of the system is compromised.
+This in turn affects the other pieces, and thus the integrity of the system at large is compromised.

 While we designed most of the robot out of non-metal materials to prevent this, there were certain areas in which we could not sacrifice strength for a non-metal material.
-To counter this, we planned on including something that would produce a weak electric field to repulse the smallest particles and keep the rest of the rover safe.
+To counter this, we planned on including something that would produce a weak electric field to repelll the smallest particles and keep the rest of the rover safe.
 This required an extra layer of protection to be added for the on-board electronics, but we decided that this would work best overall.

 Looking at the "Whole Elephant"